mschuchard/linter-packer-validate/README.md

 Packer is required to be installed before using this.
 Versions in the range `~> 1.0` of Packer are officially supported.
 The Linter and Language-JSON or Language-HCL Atom packages are also required.

 ### Usage
-- All JSON files with a `builders` key that has an array value, or HCL files with a proper syntax `source` block, will be linted with this linter.
+- All JSON files with a `builders` key that has an array value, or HCL files with a proper `.pkr.hcl` extension, will be linted with this linter.
 Be aware of this in case you have a non-Packer JSON or HCL file with this characteristic.
-Also be aware of this in case you have a typo for the `builders` key or `source` block, since this linter will then not trigger.
+Also be aware of this in case you have a typo for the `builders` key or HCL file extension, since this linter will then not trigger.
 - If your Packer template has a JSON parsing error, this linter will notify of it but not provide specific information about it.
 Please use a JSON Linter for that functionality.